techishthoughts-org/gitshift/README.md

 - **Duplicate Keys**: Multiple keys authenticating as the same user
 - **Permission Issues**: Incorrect file permissions on SSH keys
 - **Missing Keys**: Generates new keys when needed
+- **SSH Agent Conflicts**: Multiple keys loaded simultaneously causing authentication conflicts
+- **SSH Config Issues**: Missing or misconfigured SSH host entries
+- **Key Isolation**: Ensures only one key is active at a time to prevent conflicts

 ### **Smart Account Switching**